 It differs from the other barren Cycladic islands as it has a lot of water and consequently a much greener environment.
 There are 7 mineral water springs on Andros with the most famous in Greece being Sariza, which is bottled and sold in supermarkets.

 Generally speaking, there is a high level of a walking culture on Andros island and this is reflected in the well-signposted paths of the island.

-There is a well signed and maintained a network of over 170 km of waymarked and some of them cobblestoned paths.
-100 km of them are signposted trails that connect the north with the south part of Andros and forms the Andros Routes.
+There is a well-signed network of over 170 km of waymarked and some of them are cobblestoned paths.
+100 km of them are signposted trails that connect the north with the south part of Andros and form the Andros Routes.

-Andros has a rich landscape, compiled by 4 main mountains, offering magnificent sea views and some challenging uphills, with Kouvaras to be the highest at 1000 m.
+Andros has a rich landscape, composed of 4 main mountains, offering magnificent sea views and some challenging uphills, with Kouvaras being the highest at 1,000 m.

-The island also features 4 small rivers that have created fertile valleys with a variety of lovely figs, pines, apple, and plane trees.
-Gorgeous paths lead to the Cave of Foros, a rich in Stalagmite formations cave, the ravines of Pithara, rivers, abandoned towers, secluded picturesque villages, and springs in every turn.
+The island also features 4 small rivers that have created fertile valleys with a variety of lovely figs, pines, apples, and plane trees.
+Gorgeous paths lead to the Cave of Foros, rich in Stalagmite formations cave, the ravines of Pithara, rivers, abandoned towers, secluded picturesque villages, and springs at every turn.

 If you had to choose one, then an exciting trail can be the 10 km circuit route from Chora along the Pythara ravine, across a medieval stone bridge to the Pythara waterfalls.